 St. Louis City Ward maps dating from 1908 to 1952 are available from St. Louis Genealogical Society on a CD-ROM.
 CD Products

-St. Louis City Voter records are available on microfilm at the St. Louis County Library.
-By checking the records, you may be able to determine the date of naturalization, the approximate year of death or the year they moved out of St. Louis.
+St. Louis City voter records are available on microfilm at the St. Louis County Library Headquarters in the History & Genealogy Department.
+By checking the records, you may be able to determine the date of naturalization, the approximate year of death, or the year someone moved out of St. Louis.
 All of these records are arranged alphabetically.

 - Ward and precinct ledgers, 1897–1936